awsdocs/aws-go-developer-guide/doc_source/setting-up.rst

 ===============

-After you have installed the SDK, you import AWS packages into your Go applications to use the SDK, as shown in the following example:
+After you have installed the SDK, you import AWS packages into your Go applications to use the SDK, as shown in the following example, which imports the AWS, Session, and |S3| libraries:

 .. code:: go

+    import (
+    "github.com/aws/aws-sdk-go/aws"
+    "github.com/aws/aws-sdk-go/aws/session"
-    import "github.com/aws/aws-sdk-go/service/s3"
+    "github.com/aws/aws-sdk-go/service/s3"
+)